 CEO + FOUNDER

-Whitney also serves as co-founder and vice-chair of the board for the Eastern Congo Initiative, the first U.S. based advocacy and grant-making organization focused solely on working with and for the people of Eastern Congo.
-In this role, she oversees millions of dollars in grants to dozens of local Congolese community-based organizations, as well as a broad U.S. and international advocacy agenda to foster sound public policy for the DRC.
+Whitney is a co-founder of Eastern Congo Initiative, the first U.S.-based advocacy and grant-making organization dedicated to supporting the people of Eastern Congo, directing millions of dollars in grants to dozens of community-based Congolese organizations and leading a broad U.S. and international advocacy agenda to advance sound public policy for the DRC.

 Our Team